czerasz/vagrant-application-database/README.md

 Enter the project directory and use `bundle install`, to install vagrant.

-Then use `vagrant up application` to create the application VM.
+Then use `vagrant up app` to create the application VM.

 ##Known issues

-There is an issue with the nginx module which I described [here](https://github.com/jfryman/puppet-nginx/issues/3).
-This project uses the nginx puppet module as a git submodule.
-The git submodule is a [fork](https://github.com/czerasz/puppet-nginx/tree/iss3) of the orginal project and it takes care of this issue.
+None.

 ##Used resources
 * [nginx configuration](http://krisjordan.com/essays/goodbye-server-configuration-woes-hello-puppet)